suraj1503/Assignment/README.md

 ## 📌 Assumptions

 - Fixed number of counters (e.g., 3).
-- Each customer carries between 1 to 30 items.
 - Only the **first customer** in each queue can be removed manually.
 - No backend or persistent storage (no Redis/localStorage).
 - No auto-removal of customers/items after timeout; removal is manual only.